Martin Leach (executive): Biography

 In 1999 he was appointed Corporate Officer of Ford.
 In 2000 he became Vice President of product Development at Ford Europe.
 In 2002 he became the President of Ford Europe.
 During this period, he began implementing the so-called ’45 in 5’ strategy, a plan to launch forty-five fresh products between 2002 and 2007.
 The strategy resulted in the launch of the Ford Fusion, the Ford Streetka, and the Ford C-Max.

 In 2003 Leach and Ford had a falling-out which resulted in Ford announcing that Leach had resigned.
 Leach sued Ford and won an injunction preventing Ford from enforcing a non-compete agreement against him.
-In 2005, Leach settled his lawsuit with Ford for $2.1 million USD.
+In 2005, Leach settled his lawsuit with Ford for US$2.1 million.

 In 2004, Leach became Chief Executive Officer of Maserati, Gruppo Ferrari.
 Maserati dismissed Leach in February 2005 as part of parent company Fiat's plan to align the brand with Alfa Romeo.

+In 2005, Leach partnered with Shanghai Automotive Industries Corporation (SAIC) with the intent of purchasing the assets of the MG Rover Group following its bankruptcy, with the proposal including plans for a new Morris Minor.
+The bid was lost to the Nanjing Automobile Corporation.

 In July 2006 it was announced that Leach had been appointed chairman of LDV Group in England, by the new owner, the Russian automotive company GAZ Group.
 In 2008, Leach was appointed Vice Chairman of Ferronordic Group Volvo Construction Equipment.

 In 2014 he became Board Advisor of Nokia Here and Chairman of Forward Composites.

 Martin Leach ran Magma International, the firm that entered into an agreement to buy the Super Aguri F1 team, but backed out after Magma’s financial backers, Dubai Investment Capital walked out of the agreement in the last minute.

 In 2015 he became the Co-President of NEXTEV, a startup technology company specialised in designing and developing high-performance electric vehicles.
 Supported by NEXTEV, the NEXTEV TCR Formula E Team, (formerly known as China Racing Formula E) won the first annual racing driver champion in Formula E's history, becoming the first Chinese racing team to win a globally recognised, world-class auto racing championship.